 Australian Commission on Safety and Quality in Health Care, Standard 11/09/2018

 Collection and usage attributes

 For the patient to be counted in the numerator, the sessile serrated adenoma(s) and/or sessile serrated polyp(s) must be histologically confirmed.
 Diagnosis should be informed by The World Health Organisation Classification of Tumours of the Digestive System 5th edition.

 Both the numerator and denominator only include patients with an intact colon.
 Both the numerator and denominator exclude patients with a finding of acute inflammatory bowel disease.

 (Numerator ÷ Denominator) x 100

-The number of patients undergoing a colonoscopy with at least one sessile serated adenoma or sessile serated polyp detected.
+The number of patients undergoing a colonoscopy with at least one sessile serrated adenoma or sessile serrated polyp detected.

 The number of patients undergoing a colonoscopy.

 Source and reference attributes

 Australian Commission on Safety and Quality in Health Care